-Heavy rail services in inner Newcastle are being replaced with a light rail service.
+The former heavy rail services in inner Newcastle are being replaced with a light rail service.

 Rail services to Newcastle - NSW's second city - were terminated by the NSW government on 25th December 2014.
 The next day, buses took over between Broadmeadow/Hexham and Newcastle.
-The boomgates and overhead wires were removed and the land is to be handed over to the Hunter Development Corporation.
+The overhead wires and level-crossing boomgates were removed and the land is to be handed over to the Hunter Development Corporation.
 The government's intention was that the Hunter Development Corp would be able to remove the rails however the NSW Supreme Court held on 24th December 2014 that it was illegal to remove the rails without an Act of Parliament formally closing that part of the railway.
 The government appealed, arguing that closing two kilometres of track did not constitute closing the railway.
 In July 2015 the Court of Appeal upheld the government's argument.

 Replacing trains with buses and/or light rail for some of the trip means changing vehicles, with inconvenience and delays, and is not in the interests of passengers.
 It also requires a suitable site for interchange, something that is not always easy to find in cities.

 Of course the trains should be retained.
 But even if the site of Newcastle station really is required for urban redevelopment (officially called "revitalisation"), there was no need to close the full line.
 The next station, Civic, is convenient to cultural and educational facities and should have been converted to be the terminus.